 Rent Processing Fees of Different Apps

-Rent Payment Platform Processing Fees
+| Rent Payment Platform | Processing Fees |

 What to Consider Before Making Rent Payments with Your Credit Card?

-Credit cards charge a very high-interest rate, so there are various factors you must consider before you pay your house rent via credit cards.
+Credit cards charge a very high interest rate, so there are various factors you must consider before you pay your house rent via credit cards.
 Here are the most important ones –

 Impact on Credit Score – Rent payment is usually a considerable amount of money.
-When you pay it with your credit card, your credit utilisation ratio is sure to increase.
+When you pay it with your credit card, your credit utilization ratio is sure to increase.
 This ratio is important as a high ratio can negatively affect your credit score.

 Processing Fees – When you make a rent payment using your credit card, the card issuer company or bank will charge a transaction or processing fee for the service.
 The fee can be anywhere between 1 and 5%, so you will have to pay a high processing fee if your rent payment is high.